mbbillz/shpcss/README.md

 ### Installation
 `npm install shpcss`

-Include the library into your main SCSS project `@import 'shpcss';`
+Include the library into your main SCSS project:
+`@import 'shpcss';`

 ### Usage